-1.7 This document is the SEA Environmental Report for the Wimborne St Giles Neighbourhood Plan and hence needs to answer all four of the questions listed in Table 1.2, with a view to providing the information required by the SEA Regulations.
-Each of the four questions is answered in turn within this report, but first, the Local Plan context and vision for the neighbourhood plan are outlined in a further introductory chapter.
+1.7 This document is the SEA Environmental Report for the Wimborne St Giles Neighbourhood Plan and hence needs to answer all the questions listed in Table 1.2, with a view to providing the information required by the SEA Regulations.

-Table 1.2: Questions that must be answered by the SEA Environmental Report to meet the regulatory13 requirements
+Table 1.2: Questions that must be answered by the SEA Environmental Report to meet the regulatory requirements

-Environmental Report question In line with the SEA Regulations, the report must include 14 What is the plan seeking to achieve?
+Environmental Report question In line with the SEA Regulations, the report must include What is the plan seeking to achieve?
 An outline of the contents and main objectives of the plan.
-What's the scope of the SEA?
-What is the sustainability 'context'?
+What's the What is the sustainability 'context'?
 Relationship with other relevant plans and programmes.
 The relevant environmental protection objectives, established at international or national level.
-Any existing environmental problems which are relevant to the plan including those relating to any areas of a particular environmental importance.
+Any existing environmental problems which are relevant to the plan including those relating to any areas of a particular environmental importance. scope of the SEA?
 What is the sustainability 'baseline'?
 The relevant aspects of the current state of the environment and the likely evolution thereof without implementation of the plan.
 The environmental characteristics of areas likely to be significantly affected.
 Any existing environmental problems which are relevant to the plan including those relating to any areas of a particular environmental importance.
 What are the key issues and objectives?
-Key problems/issues and objectives that should be a focus of (i.e., provide a 'framework' for) assessment.
+Key problems/ issues and objectives that should be a focus of (i.e., provide a 'framework' for) assessment.
 What has plan-making/SEA involved up to this point?
 Outline reasons for selecting the alternatives dealt with.
 The likely significant effects associated with alternatives.
-Outline reasons for selecting the preferred approach in-light of alternatives appraisal/a description of how environmental objectives and considerations are reflected in the current version of the plan.
+Outline reasons for selecting the preferred approach in-light of alternatives appraisal/ a description of how environmental objectives and considerations are reflected in the current version of the plan.
 What are the assessment findings at this stage?
-The likely significant effects associated with the Regulation 14 version of the plan.
-The measures envisaged to prevent, reduce and as fully as possible offset any significant adverse effects of implementing the Regulation 14 version of the plan.
+The likely significant effects associated with the submission version of the plan.
+The measures envisaged to prevent, reduce and as fully as possible offset any significant adverse effects of implementing the plan.
 What happens next?
 The next steps for the plan making / SEA process.

-13 Environmental Assessment of Plans and Programmes Regulations 2004 14 NB this column does not quote directly from Schedule II of the Regulations.
+&lt;sup>13 Environmental Assessment of Plans and Programmes Regulations 2004 NB this column does not quote directly from Schedule II of the Regulations.
 Rather, it reflects a degree of interpretation.

-2. Local Plan context and vision for the Wimborne St Giles Neighbourhood Area
+2. Local Plan context and Neighbourhood Plan vision